RapidRiverSoftware/employee-handbook/README.md

   * `#devops`: Things of interest to practitioners of the dark DevOps magic.
   * `#farside`: The [best comic strip](https://www.thefarside.com/) ever.
 * Use [Slack threading](https://slack.com/help/articles/115000769927-Use-threads-to-organize-discussions-) to stay on topic.
 This is a major thing!
 It's a lot easier to read a channel when discussions get moved into threads for a follow-up conversation.
 * Emojis can be an effective way to express approval, surprise, joy, etc. instead of messages.
-Like threads, that reduces clutter in the channel and keep communication flowing
+Like threads, they reduce clutter in the channel and keep communication flowing.
 * If you want to create a new channel (and you're not a single-channel guest), do it!
 But first check to make sure that it's not a duplicate of one of the existing channels, please.

 ## Security